RozemarijndeZwart/hello-world/README.md

 # hello-world
-A respository as exercise to get to know Github
+A respository to get to know Github

+Just a little test